usukhbaatar/Multitask/README.markdown

 It consists of:

 1. MultitaskerShell - a daemon that manages the tasks/threads
-2. MultitaskQueuedTask - a model for handles task quees
+2. MultitaskQueuedTask - a model for adding queued tasks
 3. ThreadedTask - a base class for your tasks